rtmigo/vien_py/README.md

 challenges that dwarfed the old ones.
 I did not sign up to this.
 I just wanted to manage virtualenvs.

 I also tried [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
-A package whose name is easier to copy than to type.
+A package whose name is easier to copy-paste than to type.
 I hoped it was only a name.
 Alas, this is the philosophy of the whole package.

 </details>